asyncapi/converter-js/README.md

 ### From CLI

-To convert an AsyncAPi document in the console needs the official [AsyncAPI CLI](https://github.com/asyncapi/cli).
+To convert an AsyncAPI document in the console needs the official [AsyncAPI CLI](https://github.com/asyncapi/cli).

 If you don't have CLI installed, run this command to install the CLI globally on your system: